ISEA Staff & Board of Directors

 Serving since 2011, term ends January 2015

-Shannon is a Licensed Professional Geologist in Illinois with advanced degrees in Geology and Renewable Energy, as well as 20 years of experience as an environmental and energy consultant.
-She earned NABCEP Entry Level Solar PV Certification and has been a contributing member of ISEA since 2004.
-Shannon currently serves on the Executive Board of ISEA as its President and Chairperson of the Policy Committee.
-Her goal for the 2013-2015 term is to expand implementation of ISEA’s mission down-state
+Shannon is the Director of Illinois Business Development for StraightUp Solar, a solar energy integration company based in St. Louis.
+She is also a Licensed Professional Geologist in Illinois with advanced degrees in Geology and Renewable Energy.
+She holds NABCEP Entry Level Solar PV Certification and has been a contributing member of ISEA since 2004.
+Shannon was elected Board President in January 2013.
+One of her primary goals for the 2013-2015 term is to grow the organization by extending ISEA’s impact and involvement down-state.

 Appointed in July 2011, term ends January 2015